c0ppelius/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I study algebraic geometry and am particularly interested in questions arising from mirror symmetry.
-Much of my current work focuses on derived categories and their relation to more classical questions.
+I study categorical structures and am particularly interested in questions arising from mirror symmetry.
+Much of my current work focuses on derived categories and their relation to more classical questions in geometry and arithmetic.
 I am also interested in formal verification, particularly of modern mathematics.

 For more information about me, see my <a href="{{ '/assets/pdf/ballard_cv.pdf'
 | prepend: site.baseurl | prepend: site.url }}">CV</a>.
 For a list of my